elixir-europe/infectious-diseases-toolkit/data-communication/index.md

 When selecting software libraries for plotting infectious disease data, researchers should ensure the tools they choose are capable of producing accurate, clear, and informative visualisations.
 Below are some key considerations and recommendations for software libraries.

-- <b>User-friendly:</b> the library should be easy to use, even for those who may not have extensive programming experience.
+- **User-friendly:** the library should be easy to use, even for those who may not have extensive programming experience.
 It should offer straightforward functions for common plotting tasks.
-- <b>Comprehensive documentation:</b> good documentation and tutorials can significantly reduce the learning curve and help users make the most of the library’s features.
+- **Comprehensive documentation:** good documentation and tutorials can significantly reduce the learning curve and help users make the most of the library’s features.
-- <b>Range of plot types:</b> the library should support a wide range of plot types, including line charts, bar charts, histograms, scatter plots, and more advanced visualisations like heatmaps and geographical maps.
+- **Range of plot types:** the library should support a wide range of plot types, including line charts, bar charts, histograms, scatter plots, and more advanced visualisations like heatmaps and geographical maps.
-- <b>Customisation options:</b> the ability to customise plots (e.g., colours, labels, axes, legends) is essential for creating clear and informative visualisations.
+- **Customisation options:** the ability to customise plots (e.g., colours, labels, axes, legends) is essential for creating clear and informative visualisations.
-- <b>Handling large datasets:</b> the library should be capable of handling large datasets efficiently, without significant performance degradation.
+- **Handling large datasets:** the library should be capable of handling large datasets efficiently, without significant performance degradation.
-- <b>Interactivity:</b> for more in-depth analysis, the library should support interactive features, such as zooming, panning, tooltips, and clickable elements.
+- **Interactivity:** for more in-depth analysis, the library should support interactive features, such as zooming, panning, tooltips, and clickable elements.
-- <b>Data integration:</b> the library should easily integrate with common data formats and sources (e.g., CSV, JSON, databases) and work well with other data processing libraries.
+- **Data integration:** the library should easily integrate with common data formats and sources (e.g., CSV, JSON, databases) and work well with other data processing libraries.
-- <b>Cross-platform compatibility:</b> The library should be compatible with multiple operating systems and work seamlessly across different platforms.
+- **Cross-platform compatibility:** The library should be compatible with multiple operating systems and work seamlessly across different platforms.
-- <b>Active community:</b> an active user community can be a valuable resource for troubleshooting issues, sharing tips, and finding inspiration.
+- **Active community:** an active user community can be a valuable resource for troubleshooting issues, sharing tips, and finding inspiration.
-- <b>Regular updates:</b> libraries that are regularly updated are more likely to have fewer bugs and offer new features and improvements.
+- **Regular updates:** libraries that are regularly updated are more likely to have fewer bugs and offer new features and improvements.

 In addition to technical capabilities, it’s important to consider libraries and tools that empower data producers (such as epidemiologists, public health officials, and researchers) to create and modify visualisations independently, without needing extensive help from software developers.
 These tools should prioritise user-friendliness and accessibility.
 For example, low-code or no-code environments enable users to create complex visualisations through minimal programming, often using a visual interface.

 ### Existing approaches

-- <b>Vega</b> is a declarative language designed for creating, sharing, and exploring interactive visualisation designs.
+- **Vega** is a declarative language designed for creating, sharing, and exploring interactive visualisation designs.
 It uses a JSON syntax, making the specifications both human-readable and machine-readable.
-- <b>[Altair](https://altair-viz.github.io/)</b> is a Python library built on top of Vega, offering a high-level interface for creating a wide range of visualisations with a few lines of code.
+- **[Altair](https://altair-viz.github.io/)** is a Python library built on top of Vega, offering a high-level interface for creating a wide range of visualisations with a few lines of code.
 It offers exploratory data analysis: interactive charts allow users to explore their data dynamically.
 Features such as tooltips, zooming, and filtering enable deeper insights into the data.
 Once the columns of data that are available for plotting are defined, different plot types such as circles, bars, grids can be drawn by the user.
 All column combinations are theoretically possible to visualise.

 The two plots below depict the exact same data on SARS-CoV-2 clades across various Estonian counties.
 One uses circles to represent the number of samples per clade and county, while the other employs heatmaps to visualise values.